Redistributor: Transforming Empirical Data Distributions: Algorithms

 \subsection{Treating Boundary Values}

-Estimating a~CDF outside of the range of the available samples is a~well-known problem as it amounts to extrapolating beyond the observed data.
-In particular it is already quite difficult to estimate the support of the distribution from which the samples are taken.
-We deal with this in the following way.\\ Let $min$ and $max$ denote the smallest resp.\@ largest value of the $n$ samples that were used to generate the Learned Distribution with \Cref{alg:L}, and write $\Delta = 1 / (bins + 1)$.
-Then, the CDF always maps inputs in $[min,max]$ to values in $[\Delta,1-\Delta]$ and on these intervals the CDF and PPF are inverses of each other.
-A choice becomes necessary for inputs outside of these intervals.
-In case the upper or lower boundary of the support of the distribution is known it can be specified as $a$ resp.\@ $b$, in which case the CDF will take the value $0$ at $a$ and $1$ at $b$ and be linear on the intervals $[a,min]$ and $[max,b]$.
-In this case the CDF and PPF will be inverses of each other on the interval $[a,b]$ resp.\@ $[0,1]$.
-In this case the CDF will not accept inputs smaller than $a$ or larger than $b$.\\ If one does not want to make a~choice about the assumed support of the distribution, the boundaries can be left unspecified in which case the CDF will simply map all inputs smaller than $min$ to $\Delta$ resp.\@ all inputs larger than $max$ to $1-\Delta$.
-Similarly, the PPF will map all inputs in $[0,\Delta]$ to $min$ resp.\@ all inputs in $[1-\Delta,1]$ to $max$.
-This option is essentially saying that we do not expect to receive inputs to the CDF, which are outside of those we have already seen, but in case we do happen to receive such inputs we do not want to extrapolate since this might lead the Redistributor transformation to produce unreasonably large outputs, depending on the target PPF.
-This may cause issues, for example, in the case of the target being a~Gaussian distribution, where the PPF tends to $\pm\infty$ very quickly as the input gets close to $1$ resp.\@ $0$.
-It is possible to only specify either $a$ or $b$ and leave the other unspecified. \\ In case of \Cref{alg:KDEW}, the situation is simpler due to the fact that it uses the Gaussian kernel to estimate the density, which has a~natural tail behaviour.
+Estimating a~CDF outside of the~range of the~available samples is a~well-known problem as it amounts to extrapolating beyond the~observed data.
+In particular it is already quite difficult to estimate the~support of the~distribution from which the~samples are taken.
+We deal with this in the~following way.

+Let $min$ and $max$ denote the~smallest resp.\@ largest value of the~$n$ samples that were used to generate the~Learned Distribution with \Cref{alg:L}, and write $\Delta = 1 / (bins + 1)$.
+Then, the~CDF always maps inputs in $[min,max]$ to values in $[\Delta,1-\Delta]$ and on these intervals the~CDF and PPF are inverses of each other.
+A~choice becomes necessary for inputs outside of these intervals.
+In case the~upper or lower boundary of the~support of the~distribution is known it can be specified as $a$ resp.\@ $b$, in which case the~CDF will take the~value $0$ at $a$ and $1$ at $b$ and be linear on the~intervals $[a,min]$ and $[max,b]$.
+In this case the~CDF and PPF will be inverses of each other on the~interval $[a,b]$ resp.\@ $[0,1]$.
+In this case the~CDF will not accept inputs smaller than $a$ or larger than $b$.

+If one does not want to make a~choice about the~assumed support of the~distribution, the~boundaries can be left unspecified in which case the~CDF will simply map all inputs smaller than $min$ to $\Delta$ resp.\@ all inputs larger than $max$ to $1-\Delta$.
+Similarly, the~PPF will map all inputs in $[0,\Delta]$ to $min$ resp.\@ all inputs in $[1-\Delta,1]$ to $max$.
+This option is essentially saying that we do not expect to receive inputs to the~CDF, which are outside of those we have already seen, but in case we do happen to receive such inputs we do not want to extrapolate since this might lead the~Redistributor transformation to produce unreasonably large outputs, depending on the~target PPF.
+Doing so could cause issues, for example, in the~case of the~target being a~Gaussian distribution, where the~PPF tends to $\pm\infty$ very quickly as the~input gets close to $1$ resp.\@ $0$.
+It is possible to only specify either $a$ or $b$ and leave the~other unspecified.
+In case of \Cref{alg:KDEW}, the~situation is simpler due to the~fact that it uses the~Gaussian kernel to estimate the~density, which has a~natural tail behaviour.